Stewardship

 Most gardening starts with what the gardener wants and makes the land comply.
 The gardener picks a plant, then amends the soil, adds fertiliser, installs irrigation — changes the ground to accommodate the choice.
 The land is a medium to be optimised.

-Our gardening starts with what the land is and works with it.
-We read the soil and choose plants that belong in it.
-We match plants to conditions rather than conditions to plants.
+My gardening starts with what the land is and works with it.
+I read the soil and choose plants that belong in it.
+I match plants to conditions rather than conditions to plants.
 The land isn't an obstacle — it's the starting point.

 From the outside, both kinds of gardening look similar.
 You're planting, weeding, pruning.
 But they come from different places and lead to different outcomes.